Combined Action Platoons

 "We Are All Alone In Indian Country"

 That was how we described it when we talked among ourselves in the 1960s.
-While not politically correct in the '90s, it summarized how 5,000 select CAC/CAP Marines and Navy Corpsmen felt as they stood for the first time in an isolated Vietnamese village, surrounded by jungle, booby-traps, and thousands of supposedly hostile Vietnamese civilians.
+While not politically correct in the '90s, it summarized how a squad of fourteen Marines and one Navy Corpsmen felt as they stood for the first time in an isolated Vietnamese village surrounded by jungle, booby-traps, and thousands of supposedly hostile Vietnamese civilians.
 They were part of the Marine Corps Combined Action Program (CAP).
 CAP placed a squad of Marines and one Navy Corpsman in villages from Chu Lai to the DMZ in South Vietnam from 1965 to 1971.

 This web site is dedicated to those Marines, Corpsmen, Vietnamese Popular Forces, and Vietnamese villagers who became our friends, our allies, and our brothers.

 Most importantly, it is dedicated to those of our number whose names now grace a granite wall in Washington, D.C.

 ||This Web Site was started in November, 1996.
 It has grown rapidly due to the efforts of dozens of Marines and Navy Corpsmen who have contributed.
 If you take the time to browse this Web Site, we can assure you a perspective of the war in Vietnam that you will not find anyplace else.
 That perspective will come from those Marines and Corpsmen who spent much of their tour living in 114 Vietnamese villages and hamlets throughout the I-Corps area of South Vietnam.